 - Any testing expenses incurred once on board

 I have had COVID previously and have natural immunity.
 Do I still need to be vaccinated/boosted per this policy?

-The virus’s infectivity has changed significantly since the pandemic began.
-Prior infection is no longer considered the equivalent of a vaccine or booster dose.
+Prior infection is not considered equivalent to a vaccine or booster dose.

 Does the Evacuation and Repatriation (E&R) insurance provided by Mercy Ships cover me if I am sick with COVID?